 Curricular Practical Training (CPT)

 Immigration permits lawful F-1 students the opportunity to gain practical work experience during their degree program and in their major field of study.
 This experience is called Curricular Practical Training (CPT).
 CPT must be approved by the Immigration Specialist at the Center for International Education (CIE)) and must be an integral part of the student’s curriculum.
-In order for off campus work to be considered as CPT, credit hours are required either through the Center for Advising and Career Exploration (CACE) or an internship credit through the student’s Academic Department.
+In order for off campus work to be considered as CPT, credit hours are required either through the Career Success Center (CSC) or an internship credit through the student’s Academic Department.

 You must have: